8 Best ways to deal with recurring business problems

 So, finding the cause of a problem should follow a well-thought-out, rational process, the best solution selected systematically.
 Following a shared, decision-making problem helps them understand which option best meets the objectives with the least risk.

-And finally the team can think of ways to lessen the impact of the unavoidable risks.
+And finally the team can think of ways to lessen the impact of the unavoidable risks in uncertain times.